Qv1ko/whichDOS/README.md

  __Concepts:__

  * whichDOS: Which Default Operating System.
  * TTL: Time To Live.
-This is the time that the operating system tells the servers how long to store a DNS record in local memory before it is discarded.
+It is the time that the operating system tells the servers to store a DNS record in local memory before it is discarded.
 It can be modified manually.

 > Author: v1c_gm